Pylons/pyramid/docs/tutorials/wiki2/src/basiclayout/README.txt

     env/bin/pip install -e ".[testing]"

-- Initialize the database using Alembic.
+- Initialize and upgrade the database using Alembic.

     - Generate your first revision.